PyAbel/PyAbel/doc/transform_methods/daun.rst

 image.
 It is thus recommended to perform as much averaging (image symmetrization and summation of multiple images if applicable) as possible before applying the transform.
-In particular, using ``symmetry_axis=(0, 1)`` in :class:`abel.transform.Transform` would in fact require transforming only one quadrant, which is 4 times faster that transforming the whole image.
+In particular, using ``symmetry_axis=(0, 1)`` in :class:`pyabel.transform.Transform` would in fact require transforming only one quadrant, which is 4 times faster that transforming the whole image.
 Third, the method is only *asymptotically* `unbiased
 <https://en.wikipedia.org/wiki/Bias_of_an_estimator>`_, but for sufficiently